13 Years of Empowering Teen Girls and Impacting the Community

 I Am A Queen’s Teen Empowerment Conference is an annual event designed for teen girls ages 10-18.
 It is a one-day event of interactive workshops, engaging breakout sessions and phenomenal motivational speakers.
 The primary goal of the conference is to spark a girl’s imagination in believing in herself of one day becoming a future business leader, president or powerhouse in her community.
 In addition, the focus of the teen conference is designed to empower girls to discover their passion and to stay true to themselves.
 The conference is free and requires teen girls to register.

-The Fatherless Daughters Empowerment Program is for girls who are fatherless daughters due to their fathers being absent, emotionally unavailable, divorce or death.
-The program teaches girls how to forgive their fathers, how to overcome obstacles, how to use effective communicate and conflict resolution, and how to understand and deal with rejection through a support group concept.
-The program also coordinates a fatherless daughter community forum that brings together a network of fathers who are willing to offer advice, guidance and wisdom to teen girls.
+The Fatherless Daughters Community Forum is for girls who are fatherless daughters due to their fathers being absent, emotionally unavailable, divorce or death.
+The forum teaches girls how to forgive their fathers, how to overcome obstacles, how to use effective communicate and conflict resolution, and how to understand and deal with rejection through a support group concept.
+The event brings together a network of fathers who are willing to offer advice, guidance and wisdom to teen girls.

 Project No More SHAME

-Project No More SHAME is a public information campaign that educates and breaks the stigma and shame of HIV/AIDS and sexual assault.
-The program is designed to educate girls and women of color about their sexual health, HIV/AIDS and sexual assault awareness.
-The goal of the program is to help girls and women to find their voice as sexual assault survivors and to empower girls and women to get tested for HIV/AIDS and other STDs, and to stay in treatment if it is needed.
+A public information campaign that educates and breaks the stigma and shame of HIV/AIDS, human trafficking and sexual assault.
+The initiative is designed to educate girls and women of color about their sexual health, HIV/AIDS, sex trafficking and sexual assault awareness.
+The goal is to help girls and women to find their voice as sexual assault survivors and to empower girls and women to get tested for HIV/AIDS and other STDs, and to stay in treatment if it is needed.

 The goal is to collect winter gear, personal hygiene products and nonperishable food to support homeless men, women and children.